QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 ## Other gems

-Mozillas developer blog has [a great post on arrow functions](https://hacks.mozilla.org/2015/06/es6-in-depth-arrow-functions/), which includes details of using `<--` as an official ES6 comment token.
+Mozilla's developer blog has [a great post on arrow functions](https://hacks.mozilla.org/2015/06/es6-in-depth-arrow-functions/), which includes details of using `<--` as an official ES6 comment token.
 It is worth checking out the [whole blog series](https://hacks.mozilla.org/category/es6-in-depth/) too.